skiss10/realtime_protocol_exercise/README.md

 To install the necessary dependencies for this project, it is recommended that you use a virtual environment.

-Once the virtual environment is activated, you can install the required dependencies with requirements.txt
+Once the virtual environment is activated, you can install the required dependencies with requirements.txt.
+More on this in Setup.

 ## Archive